 The Student Government Association (SGA) is the representative voice of the student body.
 Executive board officers and voting members promote and represent the rights and interests of students.
-Every student of Westmoreland County Community College becomes a nonvoting member of the Student Government Association upon payment of their student services fee.
+Every student of the college becomes a non-voting member of the Student Government Association upon payment of their student services fee.
 There are five officers on the SGA Executive Board and a maximum number of voting members that match a 1:200 member to student body ratio.
-The executive board consists of a student president, vice president, secretary I, secretary II and treasurer.
-The executive board officers are appointed following an application and selection process of the WCCC SGA appointment committee.
-Any student enrolled in a credit program at Westmoreland County Community College may be eligible to become a SGA voting member provided he or she follows attendance guidelines as stated in the Student Government Association Constitution.
+The executive board is composed of a student president, vice president, secretary, treasurer and communications officer.
+The executive board officers are appointed following an application and selection process of the SGA appointment committee.
+Any student enrolled in a credit program at the college may be eligible to become a SGA voting member provided he or she follows attendance guidelines as stated in the Student Government Association Constitution.